yuyunli2/faster_rcnn/README.md

 # faster_rcnn
-This is the project for cs 598 deep learning.
+This is the project for Fall 2018 CS 598 Deep Learning.